psychtek/ContainR/README.md

 ```

 The return process from this function results in the creation of a
-`docker/Dockerfile` which contains the Docker instructions to build an
+`docker/Dockerfile` with additional scripts in the `docker/scripts/`
-image.
-If you have any packages that are on Github then, the function
+directory.
+If any packages require install from Github, the function
-will take note of these and attempt to add them to the install file as
+take note of these and attempt to add them to the install file as well.
-well.
-Any packages already installed on the base Rocker image will be
+Any packages already installed on the base Rocker image will be skipped.
-skipped.

 <img src="inst/figures/initialize.png" align="centre"/>